Appointment with Heaven

 Algerian rural area, between the villages of Mila, Ain Tinn and Sidi Khelifa

 She stood still and stared at his rifle, which hang on the wall of memories.
 It woke up her past, which opened its doors for her.
 As soon as she crossed the threshold, she sailed forth behind a flock of pigeons.
 The clouds drifted hastily across the sky.
 Then she heard a shot being fired nearby and tripped.
 It had whistled past with the rumble of her inner gulfs and she shook.
 She knew for certain that the hunter’s bullet never missed its target; she was positive it had actually hit her instead of the pigeon that was now drowning in its own blood.
 Suddenly, she felt a hand on her shoulder.
 She turned around but found no one.
 She took a deep breath and sighed through the chimney of her heart.
 It had been his ghost, willing to spare her the pain of remembering.
 She stood up and uprooted the fence surrounding the cave’s entrance.
-It kept on playing the hymn of the barren desert.
-She walked ...Read more
+It kept on playing the hymn of the ...Read more

 Choose your own adventure